 HMRC enquiry pattern and source-identification

-HMRC's enquiry pattern on TRF cases focuses on source-identification: the designated amount must be specifically identified, and the individual must demonstrate that the amount is qualifying overseas capital under one of the three scenarios at paragraph 2.
-For long-running offshore portfolios with mingled remitted and unremitted balances, the source-tracing is non-trivial.
-Standard practice will run an FA-2025-tracing report on the offshore portfolio identifying which slices are pre-2025-26 unremitted income, which are pre-2025-26 unremitted gains, which are clean-capital-equivalent, and which are post-2025-26 (excluded from TRF).
-HMRC's RDRM is being rewritten for FA 2025 and will set out the detailed source-tracing rules; sessions advising on TRF designations should verify the current RDRM position at write time.
+HMRC's enquiries on TRF cases focus on source-identification: you have to pin down the exact amount designated and show that it is qualifying overseas capital under one of the three scenarios at paragraph 2.
+For long-running offshore portfolios with mingled remitted and unremitted balances, that tracing is genuinely hard.
+The sensible step is an FA-2025-tracing report on the portfolio that identifies which slices are pre-2025-26 unremitted income, which are pre-2025-26 unremitted gains, which are clean-capital-equivalent, and which are post-2025-26 (excluded from TRF).
+HMRC's RDRM is being rewritten for FA 2025 and will set out the detailed source-tracing rules, so check the current RDRM position before you designate.

 The second risk area is the residence requirement.
-Where the individual is mid-year-residence-transition (e.g., the year of the designation is a split-year departure), HMRC may challenge whether the residence condition at paragraph 1(4) is satisfied for the year of designation.
-Best practice is to designate in a year of clear-cut UK residence rather than a split-year.
+If you are mid-residence-transition in the year of designation (for example, a split-year departure), HMRC may challenge whether the residence condition at paragraph 1(4) is met for that year.
+Designate in a year of clear-cut UK residence rather than a split-year.

 The interaction with foreign tax credit relief

-For high-tax jurisdictions (some EU countries with foreign-income taxation at 40% or more; certain US-style worldwide-taxation regimes), the foreign tax already paid can substantially offset the TRF charge, making the net cost very modest.
-For low-tax or no-tax jurisdictions (UAE, BVI, Cayman, Bermuda), the TRF charge is largely the full cost without FTCR offset.
-Sessions advising should run the foreign-tax-paid analysis for the source jurisdiction of each designated amount; the calculation can shift the post-relief cost from 12% to 0% to 3% on jurisdictions with substantial foreign tax already paid.
+For high-tax jurisdictions (some EU countries with foreign-income taxation at 40% or more; certain US-style worldwide-taxation regimes), the foreign tax you have already paid can substantially offset the TRF charge, making the net cost very modest.
+For low-tax or no-tax jurisdictions (UAE, BVI, Cayman, Bermuda), the TRF charge is largely the full cost with no FTCR offset.
+Run the foreign-tax-paid analysis for the source jurisdiction of each designated amount: where substantial foreign tax has already been paid, it can pull your post-relief cost down from 12% to somewhere between 0% and 3%.

 The cash-flow profile of the TRF charge

-Schedule 10 paragraph 9 provides that the TRF charge is collected via the income tax system.
+Schedule 10 paragraph 9 collects the TRF charge through the income tax system.
 The charge for a given year of designation lands in the income-tax payment cycle for that year: the balancing payment due on 31 January after the tax year end (for 2025-26 designations, 31 January 2027; for 2026-27, 31 January 2028; for 2027-28, 31 January 2029).
-The cash-flow profile is therefore aligned with the standard self-assessment payment dates.
+So it falls on the standard self-assessment payment dates.

-For an individual making a £1m designation in 2025-26 at 12% rate, the £120,000 TRF charge is due on 31 January 2027.
-The cash flow should be planned alongside other 31 January obligations (the second payment on account for 2026-27; the balancing payment for 2025-26; any other annual settlements).
-For very large designations, sessions advising may consider spreading across the three-year window not for rate reasons but for cash-flow management; the slightly higher 15% rate in year 3 may be acceptable for some clients in exchange for cash-flow smoothing.
+Make a £1m designation in 2025-26 at 12% and your £120,000 TRF charge is due on 31 January 2027.
+Plan that alongside your other 31 January obligations (the second payment on account for 2026-27, the balancing payment for 2025-26, anything else falling due).
+If your designation is very large, you might spread it across the three-year window for cash-flow reasons rather than rate reasons: the slightly higher 15% rate in year 3 can be a fair price for smoothing the cash out.

 Statutory and HMRC sources cited above: Finance Act 2025 section 41; Finance Act 2025 Schedule 10; Finance Act 2025 section 40 (remittance basis abolition); ITA 2007 section 809B (historic remittance-basis claim); ITTOIA 2005 section 832; TCGA 1992 Schedule 1; HMRC Residence, Domicile and Remittance Manual.